-There was no increase in bad debts during the COVID-19 pandemic and Russia's war of destruction in Ukraine.
+There was no increase in bad debts during the political and social upheavals seen in recent years.

 Trade payables are mostly settled using available cash discounts.

 On account of its business model, internal management at Softing AG is based mainly on the profits or losses under profit transfer agreements and dividends of Group companies.
 By managing the subsidiaries as explained above, Softing AG also manages the profits or losses under profit transfer agreements in the parent company itself.